groupdocs-signature/GroupDocs.Signature-Products/content/signature/net/verify/digital/xlsx.en.md

     enable: true
     title_left: "How to validate Digital signatures in your Xlsx document"
     content_left: |
-        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) for .NET includes useful features like verification of Digital signatures placed at Xlsx documents.
+        [GroupDocs.Signature for .NET](https://products.groupdocs.com/signature/net/) includes useful features like verification of Digital signatures placed at Xlsx documents.
 Use this opportunity without implementing extra code.

         * Firstly, instantiate Signature class providing as a constructor parameter path to a document which is supposed to be verified.
         * Secondly, create a new VerifyOptions object and set up all required properties.